-Here are some questions and helpful answers on the topics of pregnancy, disability insurance, the Family and Medical Leave Act (FMLA), and state paid family leave (PFL).
+Here are some questions and helpful answers on the topics of pregnancy, disability insurance, the Family and Medical Leave Act (FMLA), and state paid family and medical leave (PFML).

-The FMLA is a federal law that will protect your job (if you work for a company with more than 50 employees in a 75-mile radius) while you’re away from work, for up to 12 weeks during a 12-month period in most circumstances, for family or medical leave, including maternity.
+The FMLA is a federal law that if eligible can help protect your job (if you work for a company with more than 50 employees in a 75-mile radius) while you’re away from work, for up to 12 weeks during a 12-month period in most circumstances, for family or medical leave, including maternity.

-While away, you would receive payment for unused paid time off (PTO), vacation time, and sick days you’re owed depending on your company’s policy, but usually this time off is not paid.
-Some states offer paid family leave, so check your state’s regulations carefully.
-Learn more about the FMLA.
+While away, you could apply unused paid time off (PTO), vacation time and/or sick days to receive pay while out depending on your employer’s policy, but usually this time off is not paid.
+Some states offer paid family and medical leave, so check your state’s regulations carefully.

 The main difference between federal and state FMLA laws is whether leave is paid or unpaid.
 Federal is unpaid.
-State family leave is paid.
+Certain states provide paid family and medical leave.

-Eight states — California, Connecticut, Massachusetts, New Jersey, New York, Oregon, Rhode Island, and Washington — and the District of Columbia have laws that provide paid family leave for employees who need time off to care for sick or disabled family members or a new child.
-And the number of states with paid family leave continues to grow.
+Nine states — California, Colorado, Connecticut, Massachusetts, New Jersey, New York, Oregon, Rhode Island, and Washington — and the District of Columbia have laws that provide paid family and medical leave for employees who need time off to care for sick or disabled family members or bonding with a new child (newborn, adopted or foster child).
+The number of states providing paid family and medical leave continues to grow.
 States may require employees and/or employers to contribute to a paid leave fund.

 Each state sets their own rules about the reasons for paid leave, who is considered a family member, how long employees can take paid leave, which employees qualify for leave, contribution amounts, who contributes, and benefit amount.

-Some employers offer insurance programs that provide you with financial protection while you’re out.
-Short term disability policies vary, but might provide 50-100% of your income for about six weeks after you give birth, eight weeks if you have a C-section, or potentially longer if there are complications.
-Policies have different requirements, so it’s important to find out how well you’re covered before you go out on leave.2 Your employer’s human resources manager should be able to advise you on the correct ways to submit claims for private or state insurance.
+Some employers offer insurance programs that can help provide you with financial protection while you’re out of work.
+Short term disability policies vary, but might provide 50-100 percent of your income for up to six weeks after you give birth, longer if you have a C-section, or potentially longer if there are complications.
+Policies have different requirements, so it’s important to find out how well you’re covered before you go out on leave.4 Your employer’s human resources manager should be able to advise you on the correct ways to submit claims for private or state insurance.

 If you have a Flexible Spending Account (FSA) or a Health Savings Account (HSA) at your job, consider putting more into it with each paycheck.
-This money is deducted without being taxed, making it financially advantageous.
+This money is deducted without being taxed, which can be financially advantageous.
 And it can be spent on a wide range of out-of-pocket medical expenses like co-pays and deductibles.

-Companies vary a lot when it comes to maternity coverage.
-Contact your company’s human resources department — ideally well ahead of time so you don’t lose eligibility if you miss your employer’s deadline — to learn what you can expect and how best to prepare.
+Employers vary when it comes to maternity coverage.
+Contact your employer’s human resources department — ideally well ahead of time so you don’t lose eligibility if you miss a deadline — to learn what you can expect and how best to prepare.

 Ask specifically about the effect of pregnancy and maternity leave on your pay and about the type of notice you’ll need to give the employer in order to secure your job.
-Companies are evolving their coverage in this area, so it is important to understand the specifics of what your company offers.
+Employers are evolving their coverage in this area, so it is important to understand the specifics of what your employer offers.